Canon G1 X Mark II vs Nikon 1 J5

 |Canon G1 X Mark II||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 |Nikon 1 V3||-||stereo||mono||Y||-||mini||2.0||Y||-||-|

 |Nikon 1 J4||-||stereo||mono||-||-||mini||2.0||Y||-||-|

 It is notable that the G1X Mark II has a hotshoe, while the J5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the J5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the J5 from Nikon.
+Both the G1X Mark II and the J5 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the J5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X Mark II or the Nikon 1 J5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X Mark II: